 Monument Valley is the epitome of what many Americans picture when they think of “the West.”
 This is in no small part due to the fact that the iconic landscape has starred as the backdrop of several Hollywood classics, including John Wayne movies.

-You can drive the 17-mile loop drive here in your own vehicle, but I highly recommend booking a separate Navajo-guided tour into the Monument Valley backcountry.
+You can drive the 17-mile loop drive here in your own vehicle, but I highly recommend booking a separate Navajo-guided tour into the Monument Valley backcountry (like this one).
 You'll see and learn so much.

 7. Play in the dunes at White Sands